The Make Static refactoring converts an inner class or an instance method to a static one.

-The Make Method Static refactoring converts an instance method to a static one and automatically corrects all calls, implementations and overridings of the method.
+For method, this refactoring also automatically corrects all calls, implementations and overridings of the method.

-- If the method does not contain any references to fields or instance variables, you should only specify whether you want to replace instance qualifiers with class references.
+If the method does not contain any references to fields or instance variables, you can specify whether or not you want to replace instance qualifiers with class references.